rwxrob/bonzai/README.md

 ## Design Considerations

-* **Promote high-level package library API calls over Cmd bloat.** Code belongs in package libraries, not Cmds.
-While Bonzai allows for rapid applications development by putting everything initially in Cmd Methods, Cmds are most designed for documentation and completion, not heavy Method implementations.
-Eventually, most Method implementations should be moved into their own package libraries, perhaps even in the same Go module.
-Cmds should *never* be communicating with each other directly.
-While the idea of adding a Channel attribute was intriguing, it quickly became clear that doing so would promote too much code and tight coupling --- even with channels --- between specific commands.
+* **Promote high-level package library API calls over Cmd bloat.**

+  Code belongs in package libraries, not Cmds.

+  While Bonzai allows for rapid applications development by putting everything initially in Cmd Call first-class function, Cmds are most designed for documentation and completion, not heavy Call implementations (even though many will organically start there from people's personal Bonzai trees).

+  Eventually, most Call implementations should be moved into their own package libraries, perhaps even in the same Go module.
+Cmds should *never* communicate with each other directly (other than calling one another on occasion).
+While the idea of adding a Channel attribute was intriguing, it quickly became clear that doing so would promote undesirable tight coupling --- even with channels --- between specific commands.

+* **Cmds should be very light.**

-  Cmds should be *very* light.
-In fact, most Cmds should assign their Method directly from one matching the Method function signature in a callable, high-level library.
+  Most Cmds should assign their first-class Call function to one that lightly wraps a similar function signature in a callable, high-level library that works entirely independently from the bonzai package.
+  It's best to promote strong support for sustainable API packages.

-* **Only bash completion planned.** If it doesn't work with `complete -C` or equivalent then just run the monolith as a temporary shell ("the Bonzai shell) and use its cross-platform support for tab completion.
+* **Only bash completion and shell.Cmd planned.**

+  If it doesn't work with `complete -C` or equivalent then just run the Bonzai command tree monolith as a temporary shell (shell.Cmd) and use its cross-platform support for tab completion.

   Zsh, Powershell, and Fish have no equivalent to `complete -C` (which allows any executable to provide its own completion).
 This forces